 As long time Friary Chairman, Nigel has helped lead the band as its success and reputation has steadily grown, qualifying for the National Brass band Championships of Great Britain in each of the past seven years, and Regional Champion for the past five.

-He is currently the Finance and Commercial Director of the Brass in Concert Championship but he comes to Brass Band England with a particularly focus on project managing the delivery of the European Brass Band Championships at Sage Gateshead in 2024.
+He is currently the Finance and Commercial Director of the Brass in Concert Championship but he comes to Brass Band England with a particularly focus on project managing the delivery of the European Brass Band Championships at Symphony Hall Birmingham in 2022.